Search waiting | Matsusada Precision

 Technical Terms

-Arc discharge can be defined as an electrical discharge of high current at low voltage.
+Arc discharge (or electric arc) can be defined as an electrical discharge of high current at low voltage.
 It has a characteristic of sustaining discharge while emitting many thermal electrons from a high-temperature cathode.

 The arc dischrage has two methods: hot cathode arc discharge and cold cathode arc discharge.
 The hot cathode arc discharge occurs under the cathode is heated and emits thermal electrons.